Diversity for Community Committee

 Diversity Enhancement Proposals

-The Diversity for Community Committee (DCC) welcomes proposals from college faculty, staff, and students for projects that enhance our knowledge, skills, and professional dispositions, directly related to issues of diversity (e.g., ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, and geographical area).
+The DCC welcomes proposals from college faculty, staff, and students for projects that enhance our knowledge, skills, and professional dispositions, directly related to issues of diversity (e.g., ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, and geographical area).
 The DCC seeks to support research and experiences that develop the ability of candidates and professionals to work with diverse populations, including P-12, adult education, and higher education communities.
 These grants can be used for research, to present at conferences, or to pay for honoraria and travel expenses of invited guests.

 - Robert Hachiya, Chair (Educational Leadership)